kentywang/-jigg-lysp-puff-/README.md

   Ill solve that after the other part
 - I did it.
 It's buggy, it's ugly, and it might still leak memory in C heap, but it works!
+- quotespam still errors eventually, so look into that

 ### Lessons learned
 - Creating a parser was quite a task on its own.
 Even for that alone I'm proud of my work.